vivax3794/Password-Generator/README.md

 See the LICENSE for more details.

 <h3> How to run </h3>
-You need to have `random-password-generator` install on your system.
+You need to have "random-password-generator" installed on your system.
 If you dont have it, it can be installed with:

 `pip install random-password-generator`

 Then just run the `main.py` and input your options.